linqiu0-0/DubLease/DeveloperGuide.md

 ## How to test the system

 # Deployment
 Our app is deployed on the Amazon EC2.
+Frontend is deployed with `port 8080` and backend is deployed with `port 8000`.